dustinian/Adventures/ngs_gm_screen.md

 ###Against an obstacle...

 * Open a locked door.
-* Navigate a hairpin curve.
+* Navigate a hairpin turn.
 * Pass a test.

 ###Sample DC